skilldevai/ae-day3-b/labs.md

 <br><br>

 8. Next, let's see how we can create a minimal client to use the MCP server.
-Create a new file called *mpc_client.py* with the first command.
+Create a new file called *mpc_client.py*.
 We'll add code for this in the next step.

 ```
 code mcp_client.py